Joseph Roger de Benoist

-Joseph Roger de Benoist (2 August 1923 - 15 February 2017) was a French missionary, journalist, and historian.
+Joseph-Roger de Benoist (2 August 1923 - 15 February 2017) was a French missionary, journalist, and historian.
 His main areas of study were French West Africa and the history of the Catholic Church in sub-Saharan Africa, particularly in Senegal, where he lived for several decades.

-Biography
+Life and education

-Father Joseph Roger de Benoist was part of the congregation of the White Fathers.
-He was born in Meudon and graduated from the École supérieure de journalisme de Lille with a doctorate in history.
+Joseph-Roger de Benoist was born in Meudon.
+He studied journalism at the École supérieure de journalisme de Lille and graduated from the Centre des Hautes Études sur l'Afrique (Paris) with a doctorate in history.

+Benoist was ordained as a Catholic priest in 1950.
+He was part of the congregation of the White Fathers, also called the Missionaries of Africa (MAfr).

+He died, aged 93, in Bry-sur-Marne, France.

+Honours

-Joseph Roger de Benoist was made Knight (1988) and then Officer (1997) of the French Legion of Honour.
-He was also an Officer in the Ordre national du Lion du Sénégal (1993). he died, aged 93, in Bry-sur-Marne, France.
+Father Joseph-Roger de Benoist was made Knight (1988) and then Officer (1997) of the French Legion of Honour.
+He was also an Officer in the Ordre national du Lion du Sénégal (1993).